 Stuff happens, careers evolve and people move on.

-Maybe I'm just too dumb to quit
+Maybe it's my destiny Maybe it's my star Maybe I'm just too dumb to quit

 Since those days we’ve stayed in touch and seen each other from time to time.
 We did the occasional recording session or a show now and then.
 Marshal was in the Bacon Brothers with me for 10 years.
 We all stayed in the biz and continued to make music.
 In fact, for the last five or six years B&B have reunited with Marshal and tour as a trio.
 They’re out there reconnecting with old fans and finding new ones.
 They even cut a great new record called Love Remembered, Love Forgot produced by Neale Eckstein.

 Last May they invited me to join them for a show.
 It was the most fun I’ve had with my clothes on in a long time.
 So we booked a date at The Turning Point on November 14.
 I’ll be opening and they’ll join me on a couple of my tunes then I’ll join them for a full set.

 Well that old '68 keeps jumpin' the track And if the women don't kill me I'll keep comin' back To the only lover I never deceived, the one that I just can't leave The heart of the audience - from "The Heart Of The Audience by Buskin and Batteau

 I can’t wait to sing and play with my old friends again.
 Hope to see you there.

 No YouTube video can do them justice but check out classic B&B gems like: “Guinevere”, “When I Need You Most Of All”, “Boy With The Violin”, “Outside” or “These Nights”.
 It’s songwriting of the highest caliber.